 Featured in major musicians’ magazines including Fingerstyle Guitar in the United States and Akustic Gitarre in Germany, his performances have also been broadcast nationally on American National Public Radio and Munich-based Bayrische Rundfunk.
 He has given recitals and conducted master classes throughout North America, including performances and classes at the San Francisco Conservatory and Interlochen National Arts.
 He studied historical plucked strings at the Schola Cantorum Basiliensis in Basel, Switzerland.

 This highly pedigreed musician will perform an intimate listening event at Stage 33 Live, 33 Bridge Street, in Bellows Falls, Vermont on Saturday, October 16 at 3:00.
-Advance tickets by his suggestion are just $10 through the stage33live.com website.
+By way of introduction to the area, advance tickets at his suggestion are just $10 through the stage33live.com website.
 Only 40 advance tickets will be sold, and advance sales will shut down at midnight the day before the show if it hasn’t sold out.
 Tickets will be $15 at the door, and there will be limited standing room.
-COVID-19 protocol in effect which may change without notice.

 Josh Hall, a classically trained guitarist and music educator whose style owes as much to Barrios and Tarréga as Mustaine and Monk will open with original material in the spirit of Dylan, Cockburn, and Taylor – songs that engage the listener to feel and think deeply, to find the reverence in everyday life, and to question the stories that define so much of the modern world.